-There are no other IFRS or IFRIC interpretations with future effective dates that are expected to have a material impact on the Company.
+As at December 31, 2020 there are no other IFRS or IFRIC interpretations with future effective dates that are expected to have a material impact on the Company.

 4) CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.